nishaaanth2/Social-Media-App/README.md

 # Social-Media-App
-A Community Blog App with firebase intergration
+A Community Blog App with firebase